Girls Venture Corps Air Cadets: Challenge Award

 The Challenge Award has drill and etiquette, service to the community, life skills, outdoor/adventure activities, interests/skills, and physical recreation sections.

 Drill and etiquette

 The GVCAC, as a uniformed youth organization, sets itself and its members very high standards, including dress and behaviour.
 Drill (marching) is a vital part of encouraging teamwork, discipline, co-operation and self-confidence.
 Practicing drill is a means of instilling discipline and teamwork; it is also used in formal parades, for moving around military bases and moving cadets in a smart and orderly fashion.
 The Corps instills good manners and customs (etiquette) into cadets' behaviours; this transfers into having respect for each other, their family and is often well received by prospective employers.

 Other activities

 GVCAC Cadets can also take part in the International Air Cadet Exchange (I.A.C.E), and Nijmegen Marches.

+GVCAC units could become affiliated with RAF Stations which would support them in activities.

 Flying and Gliding Scholarships

 RAFA Flying Scholarship

 The Royal Air Force Association each year invites applications from both the ATC and GVCAC for a limited number of flying scholarships.